MixPath: A Unified Approach for One-shot Neural Architecture Search: Abstract

 \section{Abstract}

-Blending multiple convolutional kernels is proved advantageous in neural architectural design.
-However, current neural architecture search approaches are mainly limited to stacked single-path search space.
-How can the one-shot doctrine search for multi-path models remains unresolved.
-Specifically, we are motivated to train a multi-path supernet to accurately evaluate the candidate architectures.
-In this paper, we discover that in the studied search space, feature vectors summed from multiple paths are nearly multiples of those from a single path, which perturbs supernet training and its ranking ability.
-In this regard, we propose a novel mechanism called \emph{Shadow Batch Normalization} (SBN) to regularize the disparate feature statistics.
-Extensive experiments prove that SBN is capable of stabilizing the training and improving the ranking performance (e.g. Kendall Tau 0.597 tested on NAS-Bench-101 \cite{ying2019bench}).
+Blending multiple convolutional kernels is proved advantageous in neural architecture design.
+However, current two-stage neural architecture search methods are mainly limited to single-path search spaces.
+How to efficiently search models of multi-path structures remains a difficult problem.
+In this paper, we are motivated to train a one-shot multi-path supernet to accurately evaluate the candidate architectures.
+Specifically, we discover that in the studied search spaces, feature vectors summed from multiple paths are nearly multiples of those from a single path.
+Such disparity perturbs the supernet training and its ranking ability.
+Therefore, we propose a novel mechanism called \emph{Shadow Batch Normalization} (SBN) to regularize the disparate feature statistics.
+Extensive experiments prove that SBNs are capable of stabilizing the optimization and improving ranking performance.
 We call our unified multi-path one-shot approach as MixPath, which generates a series of models that achieve state-of-the-art results on ImageNet.